A common question among new parents is what’s the best seating option for a baby or toddler.

 A high chair is essentially an independent, free-standing chair that has it’s own, wide-based lags.

-These chairs come in various designs and styles, and often have features like footrests, safety harnesses, removable cushions and a tray.
+They come in various designs and styles, and often have features like footrests, safety harnesses, removable cushions and a tray.

 Unlike booster seats, high chairs provide a good amount of back support to keep your child in place, so they can be used from around the time your baby is 6 months of age.